matya/download-docker-image/README.md

       -I|--insecure               Use http instead of https protocol when not using official registry -p|--progress               Show download progress bar
       -q|--quiet                  Only minimal output
-      -a|--auth-file              Credentials for non-public registry images.
-Defaults to ~/.docker/config.json -A|--auth-env               Environment variable name holding the base64 encoded user:pass.
+      -a|--auth-file <file>       Credentials for non-public registry images.
+Defaults to ~/.docker/config.json -A|--auth-env <varname>     Environment variable name holding the base64 encoded user:pass.
-      -c|--credentials            The base64 encoded user:pass.
+      -c|--credentials <creds>    The base64 encoded user:pass.
 NOT RECOMMENDED!
 MAY LEAK!
       --force                     Overwrite output file if it exists

  Note: